RibirX/Ribir/docs/project_practice/how_to_build_a_todo_application_with_ribir.md

 }
 ```

-And now we can add task to our application.
-We need to complete the ability to delete tasks.
-We should have an `Icon` to respond delete events.
-We will put the icon in `ListItem`. `ListItem` has `Trailing` to put `Widget` in the trail of list items.
+Now we can add new task to our list.
+Next we want to delete tasks.
+We should have an `Icon` to dispatch delete events.
+We will wrap the icon in a `ListItem`. `ListItem` has `Trailing` to put `Widget` in the trail of list items.

 ```rust
 // ...